USDA FoodKeeper – Cold Storage Guidelines

 To determine if poached eggs have gone bad, look for any discoloration or off smells.
 Fresh poached eggs should have a vibrant color and a clean, neutral smell.
 Avoid eggs with slimy or rubbery textures as they may indicate spoilage.

 Eggs Poached can pose risks of Salmonella contamination if not cooked properly.
-To prevent illness, ensure the eggs are cooked at a temperature of at least 160°F (71°C) and consumed immediately.
+To reduce the risk of foodborne illness, ensure the eggs are cooked at a temperature of at least 160°F (71°C) and consumed immediately.
 High-risk scenarios include leaving poached eggs at room temperature for extended periods.

 For optimal storage, poached eggs should be placed in an airtight container and refrigerated immediately.
 To reheat, place the eggs in hot water for a few seconds to warm them without overcooking.
 Adding a splash of vinegar to the poaching water can help the egg whites coagulate faster and result in a neater shape.